-We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
+We often see insiders buying up shares in companies that perform well over the long term.
 On the other hand, we'd be remiss not to mention that insider sales have been known to precede tough periods for a business.
-So before you buy or sell Heartland Financial USA, Inc. (NASDAQ:HTLF), you may well want to know whether insiders have been buying or selling.
+So we'll take a look at whether insiders have been buying or selling shares in Heartland Financial USA, Inc. (NASDAQ:HTLF).

 There are always plenty of stocks that insiders are buying.
 So if that suits your style you could check each stock one by one or you could take a look at this free list of companies.
 (Hint: insiders have been buying them).

 Over the last quarter, Heartland Financial USA insiders have spent a meaningful amount on shares.
 Independent Director Robert Engel spent US$97k on stock, and there wasn't any selling.
 This is a positive in our book as it implies some confidence.

 Looking at the total insider shareholdings in a company can help to inform your view of whether they are well aligned with common shareholders.
 I reckon it's a good sign if insiders own a significant number of shares in the company.
 Heartland Financial USA insiders own about US$73m worth of shares.
 That equates to 6.6% of the company.
 This level of insider ownership is good but just short of being particularly stand-out.
 It certainly does suggest a reasonable degree of alignment.

 So What Does This Data Suggest About Heartland Financial USA Insiders?

 It's certainly positive to see the recent insider purchase.
 And the longer term insider transactions also give us confidence.
 Given that insiders also own a fair bit of Heartland Financial USA we think they are probably pretty confident of a bright future.
 In addition to knowing about insider transactions going on, it's beneficial to identify the risks facing Heartland Financial USA.
 For example - Heartland Financial USA has 1 warning sign we think you should be aware of.